comanoc/JavaProgrammer1/README.md

   In this program, you are asked to create a simple desktop calculator.
 The program should be compiled and run from the command prompt (cmd).
 * Create a class named Calculator, to be stored in a package named, com.javadevelopers.code.
-    * The class should have the following instance variables. o private float no1;
+* The class should have the following instance variables.
+  * private float no1;
-      o private float no2;
+  * private float no2;
-      o private String operator;
+  * private String operator;
 * Accessor (‘setter and getter’) methods should be created to allow the instance variables to be set and retrieved.
 * Create a method named, performCalculation(), which performs the appropriate calculation (addition, subtraction, multiplication, division and modulus) and returns the result.
 * Create a class named, Assignment1_4.java, which contains the main method.
 * Use a Scanner object to prompt the user to enter two operands and an operator.
 * The user must not be allowed to enter invalid data.
 For example, the operands must be numeric and the operator must be one of the following (+,- ,*,/,%).
 For each data input, the program should not proceed, until the user has entered valid data.
 * Finally, class Assignment1_4 should use the Calculator class, to perform the calculation, and display the result.
 The password is enigma and the user should be given three opportunities to enter it

-* Item 1
-* Item 2
-  * Item 2a
-  * Item 2b